 Col. Walter Prüfert

-Walter Prüfert was a pilot in the German Air Force.
+Walter Prüfert was a Colonel in the German Air Force.
 Upon retirement, he continued his aviation passion by reseaching all areas of aviation history, not merely those involving Gustave Whitehead.
 Upon finding several unknown, early references to Whitehead, he made contact with the Gustav Weißkopf Museum and with Bill O'Dwyer in the United States and made his research available to them.
 He was instrumental in filling in many of the blanks in the early history of Whitehead.

 John Brown, born in Australia of British parents, completed High School in Chicago, graduated from the New York Institute of Photography in 1981, and got his FAA Commercial and Flight Instructor Licenses in 1984 in Florida.
 John’s currently Project Manager for a German aircraft producer.

 Early 2012, John was hired as an expert on roadable aircraft to appear in a Smithsonian Channel documentary (first air-dates: Apr.
 13 & 20, 2013) and was flown to Washington DC.
 It was while researching this subject that he became aware of Whitehead - who had designed and built the first roadable aircraft.
 And in discussions with the Smithsonian's Chief Historian there in May 2012, he became aware of the controversy involved with Whitehead's legacy and decided to investigate further.
 In the course of his ongoing research, he discovered more than 400 old newspaper articles, more than 100 of which described pre 1903 powered flights by Whitehead.
 He sent them to both the Gustav Weißkopf Museum and the Smithsonian Institute, reccommending further action.